David-Desmaisons/ComposableAsync/README.md

 ### SynchronizationContext

-EasyActor also guarantees that code running after awaited task will also run on the actor Thread (in a similar way than task on UI Thread):
+EasyActor also guarantees that code running after awaited task will also run on the actor Thread (in a similar way than task on UI Thread).
+This is done by setting the actor´s thread SynchronizationContext.
+For example:

-EasyActor also garantees that code running after awaited task will also run on the actor Thread (in a similar way than task on UI Thread):

 	//ConcreteFoo definition
 	public Task Bar()